-Teaching, Learning, and Demonstrations of Knowledge

-Teaching, learning, and demonstrations of knowledge based on disciplinary practices and habits of mind are the modes of interaction in every class, every day.
+- Heterogeneous grouping in all classes. - All students participate fully in a comprehensive academic program, enrolling each year in English, social studies, science, mathematics, art, and instrumental or vocal music, plus physical education, health, freshman seminar, and (in grades 10-12) a second language, college & career seminar, and an elective courses, thus providing all students with a strong academic foundation.
+Technology is integrated in various courses and grade-levels, and represents a pillar of our effort to prepare students to succeed in the 21st century. - Teaching, learning, and demonstrations of knowledge based on disciplinary practices and habits of mind are the modes of interaction in every class, everyday.
 We create a community of learners that cast all students in the role of authentic practitioners of the disciplines of knowledge.
 The school's instructional methods emphasize direct experience, hands-on activity, and higher order intellectual processes; include experimentation and inquiry, simulations, role-playing, and cooperative learning groups; and use constructivist approaches as well as direct instruction where appropriate.